nprobert/Wireshark-J2735/README.md

 4. **Do not use J2735-2022 due to bugs**
 5. IEEE 1609.3 is not fully supported and 1609.4 will probably never be supported
 6. 64-bit only
-7. Does not support C-V2X
+7. Does not support C-V2X yet

 **Releases**
 Use latest release build only, using SAE J2735-2023 and above